hippke/Pandora/README.md

 )
 video.save(filename="video.mp4", fps=25, dpi=200)
 ```
 Videos approximate the true lightcurve as calculated by Pandora very well.
 They are, however, not pixel-perfect due to the underlying Matplotlib render engine.
+Klick the image to view the video:

 [![Video](https://github.com/hippke/Pandora/blob/main/docs/source/vid.jpg?raw=true)](https://youtu.be/3wBOFpE6iW8)